EnterpriseDB/tpa/RELNOTES.md

 Copyright © 2ndQuadrant Limited <info@2ndquadrant.com>

-## v8.3 (unreleased)
+## v8.3 (2019-08-29)

+This release requires ``tpaexec setup`` to be rerun after installation.

 ### Notable changes

+- Set max_prepared_transactions to 16 by default for BDR clusters (requires Postgres restart); 2PC is required by CAMO and eager all-node replication

+- Set synchronous_commit after BDR initialisation for BDR clusters

+- Enable EBS volume encryption at rest by default for new clusters

 - Configure HAproxy peering within a location by default

-- Enable EBS volume encryption at rest by default for new clusters
+### Minor changes

+- Accept ``etc_hosts_lines`` list variable setting to completely control /etc/hosts contents

+- Retrieve and set bdr_node_id during BDR initialisation

 ### Bugfixes

+- Fix incorrect generation of /boot/grub2/grub.cfg on RedHat systems

 - Correctly limit explicit subnet associations of AWS route tables to those subnets used by the cluster within a region